krahets/hello-algo/docs-en/chapter_array_and_linkedlist/list.md

 ### Inserting and Removing Elements

 Compared to arrays, lists offer more flexibility in adding and removing elements.
-While adding elements to the end of a list is an $O(1)$ operation, the time complexity for inserting and removing elements elsewhere in the list remains the same as in arrays, which is $O(n)$.
+While adding elements to the end of a list is an $O(1)$ operation, the efficiency of inserting and removing elements elsewhere in the list remains the same as in arrays, with a time complexity of $O(n)$.

 === "Python"